-Where to eat : Delicious meals are served onboard the Vavilov (or sister ship, the Ioffe).
+Where to eat : Delicious meals are served onboard.
 These include multiple main options, buffet breakfasts, lots of salads, tea, coffee and water.
 Alcoholic beverages are not included.

 Getting There : You’ll likely depart from Ottawa, and return from Edmonton.
 A return charter flight is included from Greenland or Cambridge Bay.
 Being the Arctic, the trip might conclude in Resolute if sea-ice prevents a successful passage.

 Note from Robin : Oh, this one is a pearl on the Bucket List!
 Wet gear (including boots) are provided, so you don’t need to pack heavy, although definitely bring layers as it does get chilly.
 I didn’t find sea sickness a problem at all, although the two-day sailing across Baffin Bay might be rough, so bring some patches just in case.
 I found them way preferable to Gravol, which tends to zonk you out.
 The people on the trip make it that much more fascinating, so don’t miss the nightly fireside chats to hear some amazing stories.
 The hot tub and sauna are particularly fantastic on the Vavilov, so take full advantage.
 You’ll also find the best Scotch prices I’ve seen anywhere!
 Like all cruises, you’ll get out of it what you put in.

 Franklin's Men in Beechey Island.
 Photo by Jeff Topham